ChiriVulpes/soulus/docs/CONFIG.md

 As for structures, you can use the `/soulus location` command to get see the structures you're currently in.
 You can target all structures with `*`.

 The `type` you provide to the replacer can be any variant of the summoner.
-This example shows all 5 in use.
+This example shows 5 in use, but there are also the styles `"sorrow"`, and `"madness"`.

 If the `midnight_jewel` property is set to true, the replaced spawners will be Summoners with a Soulbook and a Midnight Jewel inside.
 The Soulbook will match the mob which was being spawned from the spawner.
 The Midnight Jewel will not drop from a natural Summoner.